solidsnakedev/cardano-node-docker/README.md

 ```

 ### Interacting with Cardano node
-Once you're inside the container you can interact with `cardano-node` and `cardano-cli`.
+Once you're inside the container you can run `cardano-node` or `cardano-cli` commands.

 *Note: The variable `$TESNET_NETWORK_MAGIC` is set in `Dockerfile`*
 ```